ADVICE FOR FILM LOVERS

-It is not a situation that I find myself in often, but over the years I have had this happen to me a few times.
+It is not a situation that I find myself in often, but over the years I have had this happen to me three times.
 On Saturday, I was shooting an auction event in Sydney, and something went wrong.
-I have had experienced two problems in regards to film breaking in camera, the first is where the film splits lengthways and the more common is where the film comes off the end of the spool.
+I have had experienced two problems prior in regards to film breaking in camera, the first is where the film splits lengthways and the more common is where the film breaks across the film.

 So, what to do if you think you have an issue?
 The first thing I will do is to rewind the film.
 If it has split, there rewind sound is very different to that of broken film, and to rewind will feel harder to do.
 If, on the other hand, the film has broken while been advanced, you will not be able to wind the film back into the canister, and the rewind feels like the film didn’t advance.